hybridauth/hybridauth.github.io/developer-ref-user-authentication.md

      * For more information, refer to: http://www.php.net/manual/function.curl-setopt.php */
     'curl_options' => [
-        //Set a custom certificate
+        // Set a custom certificate
         CURLOPT_SSL_VERIFYPEER => true,
         CURLOPT_CAINFO => '/path/to/your/certificate.crt',

-        //Set a valid proxy address
+        // Set a valid proxy address
         CURLOPT_PROXY => '8.8.8.8',

-        //Set a custom user agent
+        // Set a custom user agent
         CURLOPT_USERAGENT => 'User Agent String'

-        //And so on.
+        // And so on.
     ]
 ];